Sky

 The text beside a title is one or two sentences, max.
 Longer verbiage moves to a .section-note under the head.

-New substantial content gets its own page and a nav/footer link, not another section bolted onto index.html.
+New substantial content gets its own page and a top-nav or right-menu path, not another section bolted onto index.html.

 Content that changes often (like Compare) lives in a .md file rendered by tools/render-doc.py, so updating it doesn't mean hand-editing HTML tables.